E.T. BRACKET RACING SERIES RULES & REGULATIONS

 The following information is intended to outline class rules and racing regulations for each of the categories that compete in the Houston Raceway E.T.
 Bracket Series.
 Racers should familiarize themselves with the NHRA Rulebook for any and all specific rules and regulations regarding vehicle safety specifications.
 All NHRA safety rules and regulations will be strictly enforced.

 This category is reserved for race cars and motorcycles running 4.00 and slower (1/8 mile).
 All NHRA approved electronic driving aids and throttle controls are accepted for use in competition.
 Any other devices are considered illegal.
 Deep staging is not allowed.
 Courtesy staging will be enforced.
-Ladders will start third round.
+Ladders will start at the round of 16 cars.

 This class is reserved for cars and motorcycles running E.T. of 4.00 seconds and slower.
 The following devices are not allowed to aid in the launch of the vehicle: delay boxes and throttle stops.
 The following devices are allowed: Transbrakes, line locks, two and three step rev limiters.
-All wiring for a line lock device must be completely exposed at all times from the button to the solenoid.
+All wiring for a line lock and or transbrake device must be completely exposed at all times from the button to the solenoid.
 Quick disconnect wiring will be allowed.
 Delay boxes, etc. on quick disconnects must be completely removed from the vehicle during No Box competition.
 Any device may be removed at any time by the Competition Director or Tech Official.
 Discovery of electronic devices, not removed from quick disconnects during No Box competition will result in automatic disqualification, and possible further disciplinary actions.
 Deep staging is not allowed.
 Courtesy staging will be enforced.
-Ladders will start third round.
+Ladders will start at the round or 16 cars.

-Open to Jr. Dragster competitors holding an NHRA Jr. Dragster Driver’s Certificate, with a minor release on file with NHRA and Houston Raceway Park.
+Open to Jr. Dragster competitors holding an NHRA Jr. Dragster Driver’s Certificate, with a minor release on file with NHRA and Houston Raceway Park Powered by Pennzoil.
 All NHRA rules are in effect for the Jr. Dragster category where E.T. rules, safety rules, and driver conduct are concerned.
 Please be familiar with all NHRA rules.
 Deep staging is NOT allowed.
 Courtesy staging will be enforced.
 Crew members or parents are not allowed to touch the Jr. Dragster once it has pre-staged.
 If a parent or crew member touches the car once it is pre-staged, that car and driver will be disqualified.
 Only track officials are permitted to touch the car once it has entered the pre-stage beam.
 Only one chance will be given to re-stage a car.
 The driver must accept the tree upon staging a second time.
 Jr. Dragsters will utilize the AutoStart system.
 Driver’s must meet class age and elapsed time requirements as follow: 13-17 years of age, with a max E.T. of 7.90 seconds; 10-12 years of age with a max E.T. of 8.90 seconds; 8 and 9 years of age with a max E.T. of 11.90 seconds and; 6 and 7 years of age with a max E.T. of 13.90 seconds.
-Drivers 5 years of age are not aloud to run in competition until after their 6th birthday.
+Drivers 5 years of age are not allowed to run in competition until after their 6th birthday.
 Sportsman class is open to drivers age 6 to 12 years of age.
 Advanced class is open to drivers age 13 to 17 years of age.
 Any competitor running quicker than 7.50 E.T. in the eighth-mile or 4.10 E.T. in 330 feet or faster than 85.00 mph at any time during eliminations will be disqualified from the event.
 Drivers must stay fully equipped while engine is running (i.e. all safety equipment, belts, helmets, gloves).
 Following a run, all Jr. Dragsters must be towed back to the pits.
+Drivers must be fully seated with their head inside the roll cage if riding or steering car while being towed.
 Drivers are not allowed to drive the vehicle in the pit area.
 Ladders will start in the third round of racing.

 Jr. Street will be run verbatim from the NHRA Rule Book.
 Reserved for participants ages 13 through the year of their 16th birthday, only along with an adult co-driver.
 Jr. Dragster participants may compete in Jr. Street during the same event.